ikus060/minarca/doc/faq.md

 **Restore using Minarca Client**

-You can restore your data using the Minarca Client by cliking on **Restore backup**.
+You can restore your data using the Minarca Client by clicking on **Restore backup**.
 You will then be prompted to select between a full restore or a custom restore.

 ![Minarca Data Backup restore options](9restore.png)

 **Restore using Web interface**

 You can also restore your data from any devices using the web interface.
 You need to login to the web interface.
 If you know the URL, simply browser directly to it.
-Otherwise, you can open your Minarca client and click the icon in top-right corner to show a side pannel.
+Otherwise, you can open your Minarca client and click the icon in the top-right corner to show a side panel.
 Then click **Browse**.

 ![Minarca Data Backup restore data using web interface](11restore.png)